jeffpar/pcjs.v1/disks/pc/tools/microsoft/os2/sdk/1.02/README.md

 	NMPIPE.H
 	README.DOC

 but you aren't likely to need those.
-We will rebuild a copy of this missing disk from other sources and include it in the SDK at a later date.
+We will rebuild a copy of that missing disk from other sources and include it with the SDK diskettes at a later date.

 ### Using SDKED